One Million Moms OFF Welfare

 5a.
 Too many people in the U.S. have unmet needs for financial products and services.
 How is your work reaching a population(s) that is currently underserved?
 If it is not reaching an underserved population yet, how might it in the near future?

-Focusing our attention on the needs of low-income families within public housing and section 8 communities, we are allowed to touch and impact the most vulnerable families.
+Focusing our attention on the needs of low-income families in public housing and section 8 communities, we are allowed to touch and impact the most vulnerable families.
 Our organization is comprised of resident leaders (which we develop and train) from public housing and section 8 communities; they sit on our board and make decisions for the communities they call home!
-Our work reaches underserved communities because it is the place we live, serve, work and play.
+Our work reaches underserved communities because it the place where we live and raise our children.

 5b.
 Please specify if the population you are reaching is underserved due to any of the following characteristics:

 6. Marketplace: Who else is addressing the same problem?
 How does the proposed project differ from these approaches?